V2 word order: Welsh

-As we can see in the examples of V2 in Welsh below, there is only one constituent preceding the finite verb, but any kind of constituent (such as a noun phrase NP, adverb phrase AP and preposition phrase PP) can occur in this position.
+As can be seen in the following examples of V2 in Welsh, there is only one constituent preceding the finite verb, but any kind of constituent (such as a noun phrase NP, adverb phrase AP and preposition phrase PP) can occur in this position.

 Middle Welsh can also exhibit variations of V2 such as cases of V1 (verb-initial word order) and V3 orders.
-However, these variations are restricted to specific contexts such as in sentences that has impersonal verbs, imperatives, answers or direct responses to questions or commands and idiomatic sayings.
-It is also possible to have a preverbal particle preceding the verb in V2, however these kind of sentences are limited as well.
+However, these variations are restricted to specific contexts, such as in sentences with impersonal verbs, imperatives, answers or direct responses to questions or commands and idiomatic sayings.
+A preverbal particle can also precede the verb in V2, but such sentences are limited as well.

 Wymysorys

-Wymysory is classified as a West-Germanic language, however it can exhibit various Slavonic characteristics.
-It is argued that Wymysorys enables its speaker to operate between two word order system that represent two forces driving the grammar of this language Germanic and Slavonic.
-The Germanic system is not as flexible and allows for V2 order to exist in it form while the Slavonic system is relatively free.
-Due to the rigid word order in the Germanic system, the placement of the verb is determines by syntactic rules in which V2 word order is commonly respected.
+Wymysory is classified as a West Germanic language but can exhibit various Slavonic characteristics.
+It is argued that Wymysorys enables its speaker to operate between two word order system, which represent both forces driving its grammar: Germanic and Slavonic.
+The Germanic system is not as flexible and allows for V2 to exist in it form, but the Slavonic system is relatively free.
+The rigid word order in the Germanic system causes the placement of the verb to be determined by syntactic rules in which V2 is commonly respected.

-Wymysory, like with other languages that exhibit V2 word order, the finite verb is in second position with a constituent of any category preceding the verb such as DP, PP, AP and so on.
+Wymysory, like with other languages that exhibit V2, has the finite verb in second position, and a constituent of any category precedes the verb such as DP, PP, AP and so on.

 Classical Portuguese

-Compared to other Romance languages, the V2 word order has existed in Classical Portuguese a lot longer.
-Although Classical Portuguese is a V2 language, V1 occurred more frequently and as a result of this, it is argued whether or not Classical Portuguese really is a V2-like language.
-However, Classical Portuguese is a relaxed V2 language, meaning V2 patterns coexist with its variations, which are V1 and/or V3.
-In the case of Classical Portuguese, there is a strong relationship between V1 and V2 due to V2 clauses being derived from V1 clauses.
-In languages, such as Classical Portuguese, where both V1 and V2 exist, both patterns depend on the movement of the verb to a high position of the CP layer, with the difference being whether or not a phrase is moved to a preverbal position.
+V2 word order existed in Classical Portuguese much longer than in other Romance languages.
+Although Classical Portuguese was a V2 language, V1 occurred more frequently and so it is argued whether or not Classical Portuguese really is a V2-like language.
+However, Classical Portuguese was a relaxed V2 language, and V2 co-exist with its variations: V1 and V3.
+Classical Portuguese had a strong relationship between V1 and V2 since V2 clauses were derived from V1 clauses.

+In languages where both V1 and V2 exist, both patterns depend on the movement of the verb to a high position of the CP layer.
+The difference is whether or not a phrase is moved to a preverbal position.

-Although V1 occurred more frequently in Classical Portuguese, V2 is the more frequent order found in matrix clauses.
-Post-verbal subjects may also occupy a high position in the clause and can precede VP adverbs.
-In (1) and (2), we can see that the adverb 'bem' can precede or proceed the post-verbal subject.
+Although V1 occurred more frequently in Classical Portuguese, V2 was more frequently found in matrix clauses.
+Post-verbal subjects could also occupy a high position in the clause and precede VP adverbs.
+In (1) and (2), it can be seen that the adverb 'bem' could be before or after the post-verbal subject.

-In (2), the post-verbal subject is understood as an informational focus, but the same cannot be said for (1) because the difference of the positions determine how the subject is interpreted.
+In (2), the post-verbal subject is understood as an informational focus, but the same cannot be said for (1) because the different positions determine how the subject is interpreted.

-Structural analysis of V2
+Structural analysis

 Various structural analyses of V2 have been developed, including within the model of dependency grammar and generative grammar.